TheXTech/TheXTech/README.md

 - Optimizing it to use fewer hardware resources than the original VB6-based game.

-## You have PGE Engine, why you have spent an over a month to craft this thing?
+## You have PGE Engine, why you have spent over a month to craft this thing?
 I need it for PGE Engine development directly, it's much easier to hack and inspect than an old, inconvenient VB6 environment.

-## What's future of PGE Engine now that TheXTech exists?
+## What's the future of PGE Engine now that TheXTech exists?
 I'll continue developing the PGE Engine as I have yet to reach the second goal of the project.
 Since it's foundation, the PGE Project had two goals: 1) save SMBX; 2) give a flexible toolkit for new platform games.
 The opening of SMBX's source-code and introducing TheXTech has solved the first goal: SMBX has been saved and now it's free/opensource cross-platform software.
 PGE Engine will be used for the second goal - giving a toolkit for new games.
 Unlike TheXTech, PGE Engine gives a high degree of flexibility that allows anyone to build something new from scratch without inheriting an old game base.
 However, TheXTech is needed for PGE Engine as a working research model to develop the new engine.
 It will be similar to GZDoom and Chocolate Doom ports of the Doom game: GZDoom is a powerful and functional engine, the best choice for modders; Chocolate Doom is an accurate port of the original game to a modern platform with the purpose to represent the original game including even bugs.
 The PGE Engine intends to be like GZDoom while TheXTech is an analog of Chocolate Doom to represent an original game on modern platforms.